Moroccan restaurant Marrakech: 6 reliable addresses + tips (2026)

 - Simple tip: if you're hesitating between two addresses, choose the one where you can book easily at a time that suits you (this avoids missed plans).

-3 quick choices according to profile :
+3 quick choices according to your profile

 - Authentic / “I want the real thing”: The Tanjia (classic Moroccan dishes, friendly atmosphere).